Veterinarian with dog

 Additional Information About Side Effects

-The safe use of Meloxicam in dogs younger than six months of age, dogs used for breeding, or pregnant or lactating dogs has not been evaluated.
+The safe use of the drug in dogs younger than six months of age, dogs used for breeding, or pregnant or lactating dogs has not been evaluated.
 With your veterinarian, carefully consider the potential benefits and risks of the drug and other treatment options before deciding to use Meloxicam.

 Use the lowest effective dose for the shortest duration consistent with individual response.

 Field safety was evaluated in 306 dogs.
-Based on the results of two studies, GI abnormalities (vomiting, soft stools, diarrhea, and inappetence) were the most common adverse reactions associated with the administration of Meloxicam.
+Based on the results of two studies, GI abnormalities (vomiting, soft stools, diarrhea, and inappetence) were the most common adverse reactions associated with administering the drug.
 The following table lists adverse reactions and the number of dogs that experienced them during the studies.
 Dogs may have experienced more than one episode of the adverse reaction during the study.

 Side Effects Observed During Two Field Studies